 FLSA Status: Non-exempt

-- Compile and report statistical information on residents as required by funding sources.
+- Compile and report statistical information on clients as required by funding sources

-- Perform all other duties as assigned by Executive Director.
+- Perform all other duties as assigned by supervisors

 - At least 18 years of age.

 - Bachelor’s Degree in social work, psychology, human services, or related field, or enrolled in a degree program.

 - Knowledge of dynamics of domestic violence, safety planning, and justice system.

 - Commitment to adhere to the Member Program Service Standards of the Kentucky Coalition Against Domestic Violence

 - Commitment to complete required Certified Domestic Violence Advocate training.

 - Completion of First Aid, CPR, and Blood-borne Pathogen Training.